Allergic Rhinitis | Overview

-Allergic rhinitis is a reaction that occurs when your child breathes in something he or she is allergic to, like dust, dander or pollen.
+Allergic rhinitis is a reaction that occurs when your child breathes in something they are allergic to, like dust, dander or pollen.
 Sometimes, allergic rhinitis is called hay fever.

 - Almost always genetic